Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: : Automated Extraction and Generation of Code Change Rationale

-\textbf{Artifact Retriever.} This module takes as input a project commit (\eg its URL) and outputs a set of associated artifacts, including their textual content parsed into sentences.
-It retrieves the commit message and diff, as well as linked issue reports, pull requests, and code reviews.
+The goal of this module is to gather the software artifacts most likely to contain rationale information for a target commit.
+This module takes as input a project commit (\ie the commit URL) and outputs a collection of associated artifacts, including their textual content parsed into sentences.
+To construct this collection, this module retrieves the commit message and diff, as well as linked issue reports, pull requests, and code reviews.
 As described in \Cref{subsec:artifact_collection}, artifacts are identified through a combination of regular expressions, GitHub API queries, and heuristic-based text matching, which detect artifact IDs in commit messages or commit references in the artifacts' text.
-The retriever also parses commit data to extract Javadoc and inline comments from modified classes and methods.
-All textual content is segmented into sentences using SpaCy’s English transformer pipeline (\texttt{en\_core\_web\_trf})~\cite{spacymodel}.
+The retriever also parses commit data to extract Javadocs and inline comments from modified classes and methods, using the \textit{comment-parser} library~\cite{commentparser}.
+Finally, all textual content is segmented into sentences using SpaCy’s English transformer pipeline (\texttt{en\_core\_web\_trf})~\cite{spacymodel}.

-This multi-document retrieval step is essential because, as shown by our qualitative study (\Cref{sec:rationale_study}), rationale information is distributed across artifacts.
-Collecting from the most-likely sources associated to a commit ensures that \tool's subsequent modules operate on a comprehensive set of potentially rationale-bearing artifacts.
+This retrieval step is essential because, as shown by our qualitative study (\Cref{sec:rationale_study}), rationale information is distributed across multiple artifacts.
+By collecting information from the artifacts most likely associated with a commit, \tool provides subsequent phases with a comprehensive set of potentially rationale content.

+Because the retriever relies on explicit references and heuristic matching, it may retrieve artifacts that are only incidentally related to the target commit.
+We therefore analyze the downstream effect of such retrieval noise in Section~\ref{sec:prompt_dev}.